Large Commercial Building Plumbing Maintenance

 Large commercial buildings often house several water heaters or centralized systems serving hundreds of fixtures.
 Ensuring they operate correctly is essential for safety, sanitation, and comfort.

 The commercial plumbing maintenance checklist should include checking for water heater leaks, inspecting the temperature and pressure relief valve, testing overflows, and verifying the thermostat settings.
-Additionally, annual flushing of the tank is recommended to remove sediment buildup and extend the unit's lifespan.
-Inspecting the anode rod and replacing it as needed can also prevent internal corrosion and improve efficiency.
+Additionally, annual tank flushing is recommended to remove sediment buildup and extend the unit's lifespan.
+Inspecting and replacing the anode rod as needed can also prevent internal corrosion and improve efficiency.

 6. Backflow prevention and testing

-Backflow prevention devices are required in commercial buildings to prevent contaminated water from re-entering the clean water supply.
-Annual backflow testing is typically mandated by local building codes.
+Backflow prevention devices, in commercial buildings, prevent contaminated water from re-entering the clean water supply.
+Local building codes typically mandate annual backflow testing.

 Certified plumbers perform backflow testing to ensure these devices are working properly.
-If they fail, water contamination can occur, resulting in serious health and legal consequences.
+Water contamination can occur if they fail, resulting in serious health and legal consequences.
 Including backflow testing in your commercial plumbing preventative maintenance program helps ensure compliance and protects building occupants from waterborne risks.

 7. Valve function and accessibility

 Valves control water flow throughout the building.
-From shut-off valves at fixtures to zone control valves on major supply lines, they must function reliably in case of maintenance or emergencies.
+From shut-off valves at fixtures to zone control valves on major supply lines, they must function reliably during maintenance or emergencies.

 Regular testing should confirm that all valves are labeled, accessible, and easy to operate.
 Corroded or broken valves should be replaced promptly.
 When part of your commercial plumbing preventative maintenance checklist, valve inspections can significantly reduce downtime during repairs and simplify emergency response.